Baltimore Casino List: – Map & Information

 These are video lottery terminals (or VLTs), which look similar to traditional slots and which have denominations ranging in denominations from one penny to (gulp) $500 per spin.
 Of the 1,800 gaming machines, 150 are video poker machines.

-On the table game side, you’ll find 154 here.
-These range from the usual suspects like roulette and blackjack (if you consider 6:5 to be blackjack) to Mississippi Stud and Pai Gow Poker.
+On the table game side, you’ll find 131 here.
+These range from the usual suspects like roulette and blackjack (if you consider 6:5 to be blackjack) to games like Mississippi Stud, Pai Gow Poker, Let it Ride, Three Card Poker, and more.

 Horseshoe’s craps tables offer the very unusual (and player friendly) 100x odds bet, while the Oriole Palace section is the casino’s high-limit room, with baccarat and Fortune Pai Gow tables at limits I can’t afford.

-The Horseshoe’s WSOP Poker room has 25 tables and spreads both daily tournaments and WSOP satellites.
+The Horseshoe’s WSOP Poker room has 22 tables and spreads both weekly tournaments, monthly high-hand promotions, and WSOP satellites.
 In addition, there’s an off-track betting parlor for wagering on the ponies.

 The Horseshoe doesn’t have a hotel attached, but there several dining options inside.